Fog of war

 The term has become commonly used to define uncertainty mechanics in wargames.

 Origin

 The word "fog" (Nebel), but not the exact phrase, in reference to 'uncertainty in war' was introduced by the Prussian military analyst Carl von Clausewitz in his posthumously published book, Vom Kriege (1832), the English translation of which was published as On War (1873):

 It has been pointed out that von Clausewitz does not use the exact phrase "fog of war", and also uses multiple similar metaphors, such as "twilight" and "moonlight", to describe a 'lack of clarity'.

+The first known use of the exact phrase in text dates to 1836 in a poem entitled "The Battle of Bunker Hill" by McDonald Clarke.
+The poem describes an assault by British forces upon an American redoubt during the 1775 Battle of Bunker Hill:

-The first known use of the exact phrase in text dates to 1896 in a book titled The Fog of War by Sir Lonsdale Augustus Hale, where it is described as "the state of ignorance in which commanders frequently find themselves as regards the real strength and position, not only of their foes, but also of their friends."
+The first known attempt to explicitly define the "fog of war" in a military text was made in 1896 in a book titled The Fog of War by Sir Lonsdale Augustus Hale, where it is described as "the state of ignorance in which commanders frequently find themselves as regards the real strength and position, not only of their foes, but also of their friends."

 Military

 The fog of war is a reality in all military conflict.
 Precision and certainty are unattainable goals, but modern military doctrine suggests a trade-off of precision and certainty for speed and agility.
 Militaries employ command and control (C2) systems and doctrine to partially alleviate the fog of war.

 The term also applies to the experience of individual soldiers in battle: often cited is the pure confusion of direction, location, and perspective on a battlefield.
 Officers and soldiers become separated, orders become confused and subject to revision with poor communication.
 Sounds and vision are limited from the perspective of the individual and may not be easily resolved, resulting in a continuing uncertainty, a perceptual "fog".

 The fog of war has been decreasing as intelligence, surveillance and reconnaissance technology is improving.
 In 2016, Chief of Staff of the United States Army Gen. Mark A. Milley stated that "On the future battlefield, if you stay in one place longer than two or three hours, you will be dead...
 With enemy drones and sensors constantly on the hunt for targets, there won't even be time for four hours' unbroken sleep."